evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 ```

 Tags can be referenced in variant definitions to quickly include groups
 of tasks.
-The build variant will only be considered invalid if _all_
+If the selectors do not match any tasks it will produce a warning.
+If that is true
-tag selectors and tasks are invalid/not found, if an individual tag
+for all task selectors in a build variant and the build variant selects no tasks, it will
-selector has not tasks, it will be ignored.
+be considered invalid and error.

 ``` yaml
 buildvariants: